 - Pair your workout with healthy eating and surely you’ll see the changes sooner than you expect it.

 The secret to a successful home workout regimen is to enjoy it!
 If you love what you do, you will be motivated to finish your regimen.
 You will feel less tired after doing your workout and look forward to the next home workout session you’ll have.
 We promise you will feel a lot better doing some exercise.
-Not only will you feel and look better, you can move around a lot easier.
+Not only will you feel and look better, but you can also move around a lot easier.
 You will not have problems carrying home the groceries, moving stuff around in the house, playing with your grandchildren or doing gardening.

 Have a happy Menopause Journey!